Obihoernchen/PokemonGo-Map/README.md

+# PokemonGo-Map Tutorial for LvL-2 accounts

-# This is a fork of PokemonGo Map to complete the Pokemon Go Tutorial for a number of accounts while simultaneously become level 2 when completing it next to a Pokestop due to the "First Pokestop of the Day" bonus.
+This is a fork/branch of PokemonGo Map to complete the Pokemon Go Tutorial for a number of accounts while simultaneously become level 2 when completing it next to a Pokestop due to the "First Pokestop of the Day" bonus.

 ## Instruction
 * Install it like any PokemonGo Map and how written below in the regular README.md of that project.